Hooray for memorizing songs that comfort no matter what the storm!

-These complex truths, learned as a kid in a way that definitely sticks, and comes back to you when you need them, during storms (physical, emotional, spiritual) and good times, are such a blessing!
+These complex truths, learned as a kid in a way that definitely sticks, and comes back to you when you need them, songs that comfort during storms (physical, emotional, spiritual) and good times, are such a blessing!

-This was going to be a post sharing my Favorite Sunday School Songs, but, being in the direct path of Hurricane Irma, I will focus on the ones that bring me the most comfort in the storm.
-I’m posting this early, before we feel the impact of the wind and rain.
-I do have a scheduled Facebook post for Monday morning but assuming all is well, I will post something live Monday afternoon on Facebook.
+This was going to be a post sharing my Favorite Sunday School Songs, but, being in the direct path of Hurricane Irma, I will focus on the songs that comfort in the storm.

 Sunday School Songs for Confidence and Hope